wise-old-man/wiseoldman-discord-bot/docs/docs/troubleshooting.md

 ![Missing Emojis example](./assets/missing_emojis.png)

-This a known bug with Discord, and the to fix it, make sure that `@everyone` role has the `Use external emoji` permission enabled.
+This a known bug with Discord, and to fix it, make sure that `@everyone` role has the `Use external emoji` permission enabled.